sheimi/SGit/README.md

-# SGit
+# JiGit

 A Git client for Android.
+Forked from [SGit](https://play.google.com/store/apps/details?id=me.sheimi.sgit).
+The only reason for this fork is because original SGit seems to be abandoned.

 ## Notes

  * All repositories are stored in `[sdcard dir]/Android/data/me.sheimi.sgit/files/[repo name]`.
 If you want to delete this app, you can manually backup repositories from this location.
- * The GitHub repo of this project is: [sheimi/SGit](https://github.com/sheimi/SGit).
+ * The GitHub repo of this project is: [phcoder/SGit](https://github.com/phcoder/SGit).
- * If you encounter any issues (bugs, crashes, etc.) and want to help improve this project, please open an issue on [GitHub](https://github.com/sheimi/SGit/issues/new) describing: what the issues are; and how they were caused, to allow for re-creation and fixing of bugs.
+ * If you encounter any issues (bugs, crashes, etc.) and want to help improve this project, please open an issue on [GitHub](https://github.com/phcoder/SGit/issues/new) describing: what the issues are; and how they were caused, to allow for re-creation and fixing of bugs.
  * This app is for Android v4.x and later.
 4.4 or later or recommended, earlier versions work with reduced functionality and possibly more bugs.

 ## Supported Features

+Added in JiGit:

+* SSH key generation and management
+* SSH keys are stored in memory only this app can use.
+* Branch management
+* Several bug fixes

+Inherited from SGit:

 * Create local repositories
 * Clone remote repositories